kriikx/bmi-calculator/README.md

 ---

 Made with ❤️ for your health.
-Stay fit! 💪
+Stay fit!! 💪